nghin/vacsf.org.mm/src/_posts/articles/2016-11-25-Justification-by-faith-works.md

 ## You're fully accepted by God

 In James' version of justification, though you may be saved through faith, you're not yet perfect, or rather your faith is not yet perfect until a certain amount of works is added to bring that faith to completion.
 God loves you but He hasn't fully accepted you yet.
 There's more work to do before you become more holy, more sanctified, <a href="{{ site.url }}{% post_url 2016-11-13-Immitation-of-Christ %}"><em>becoming more like Christ</em></a>.
-As already discussed earlier, you cannot meet God without being perfect, and you'll never know when or whether you'll have enough works to get to that perfect place.
+As already discussed earlier, since you cannot meet God without being perfect, when will you be perfect enough to meet God according to James?

 On the other hand if justification is entirely by faith, you will know without any doubt your place in the heart of God and His kingdom.
 Because your perfection is not based on you, but on Christ, and in Him God has given all you need to stand against that day.